Gluten-Free Paleo Meatloaf Recipe made easy! This simple recipe comes with a low-carb keto option and makes for a hearty meal.

 Preheat the oven to 350 degrees F and line a 9” x 5” loaf pan with parchment paper.

-Add the beef, beaten eggs, tapioca flour (see recipe adaptations below for potential replacements), dried oregano, paprika and sea salt to a stand mixer fitted with a paddle attachment.
+Add the beef, beaten eggs, tapioca flour (or almond flour for low carb meatloaf), dried oregano, paprika and sea salt to a stand mixer fitted with a paddle attachment.
 Mix on low speed for 1 to 2 minutes, until all ingredients are well combined.
+If you don’t own a stand mixer, mix everything in a large bowl.

 Note: If you don’t have a stand mixer, you can use a mixing bowl.
 Simply add all ingredients to a mixing bowl and mush everything together using your hands until combined.